gtkwave/gtkwave/docs/ui/gtkwave.md

 move the cursor to the destination trace, and {kbd}`Shift+Click` with the left mouse button.
 All the traces between the two will highlight or unhighlight accordingly.
-To highlight all the traces in the signal subwindow, {kbd}`Alt+H` can be pressed.
+To highlight all the traces in the signal frame, {kbd}`Alt+H` can be pressed.
 To unhighlight them, also press the {kbd}`Shift` key in conjunction with {kbd}`Alt-H`.
 (This can also be achieved by clocking on Highlight All or Unhighlight All in the Edit menu.)

 Highlighting or unhighlighting traces by entering regular expressions will be covered in the menu section.

-Note: the rc variable use_standard_clicking no longer has any effect.
-Regular GTK semantics for this subwindow are always enabled: shift and control function as most users expect.
-In addition, the scroll wheel will scroll the traces up and down provided the signal subwindow has input focus.
+In addition, the scroll wheel will scroll the traces up and down when the signal frame has input focus.

-## Wave Subwindow
+## Wave Frame

 :::{figure-md}

 ![A typical view of the wave subwindow](../_static/images/wave.png)

-A typical view of the wave subwindow
+A typical view of the wave frame
 :::

-The wave subwindow reformats simulation data into a visual format similar to that seen for digital storage scopes.
-As seen in, the wave subwindow contains two scrollbars and a viewing area.
+The wave frame reformats simulation data into a visual format similar to that seen for digital storage scopes.
+The wave frame contains two scrollbars and a viewing area.

-The scrollbar on the right scrolls not only the wave subwindow, but the signal subwindow in lockstep as well.
-The scrollbar on the bottom is used to scroll the simulation data with respect to the timescale that is shown on the top line of the wave subwindow.
+The scrollbar on the right controls not only the wave frame, but the signal frame in lockstep as well.
+The scrollbar on the bottom is used to scroll the simulation data with respect to the timescale that is shown on the top line of the wave frame.

 The simulation data itself is shown as a horizontal series of traces.
 Values for multi-bit signals can be displayed in varying numeric bases such as binary, octal, hexadecimal, decimal, and ASCII.
 Values for single-bit traces are shown as "high" for zero and "low" for one, "z" (middle), and "x" (filled-in box).
 VHDL values are represented in a similar fashion but with different colors.
-The signal subwindow can always be used to verify the value of a value, so don't be too concerned right now if you are not sure of what the single-bit representation of a signal looks like or are not sure if you can remember.
+The signal frame can always be used to verify the value of a value.
+So don't be too concerned right now if you are not sure of what the single-bit representation of a signal looks like or are not sure if you can remember.

-Two functional markers are available: the primary marker (red, left mouse button) which the signal window uses as its pointer for value data, and the baseline marker (white, middle mouse button) which is used to perform time measurements with respect to the primary marker.
+Two functional markers are available: the primary marker (red, use left mouse button to drop) which the signal window uses as its pointer for value data, and the baseline marker (white, use middle mouse button to drop) which is used to perform time measurements with respect to the primary marker.
 Twenty-six lettered markers "A" through "Z" (dropped or collected through menu options) are provided to the user as convenience markers for indexing various points of interest in a simulation.